theima/ein/README.md

 #### View Model

 The model used by an application should be defined specifically for that application.
-A View Model should be created from the data retrieved externally.
-It is separated from the domain model of the data stored.
+Unless the backend is just pure data storage a View Model should be created from the data retrieved externally.
+It is separated from the domain model.
 It will hold a lot of view specific data.
 The reason for this is that any changes to the external models will only affect the functions converting between the two model types.
+Keep the translation between the two models close to the data transfer, e.g. before setting the data in the router or before adding as a payload on an action.
+Also send view models to the parts responsible for sending updates to the backend and let them be in charge of conversion.

+##### Creating the View Model.

+The view should have its own model, but most likely it will be very similar to the domain model.
+It is also important to let the needs of the view help shape the domain model as well.

+Transform the data recieved to simplify rendering of the view.
+For instance if there is a check on serveral properties to show a value aggregate them into a single property when sent to a view.
+Or transform an array to a more descriptive object.

+Although it is important to remember to keep the parts that needs to go back to the backend as simple as possible to convert back.
+But be careful of adding several properties on the View Model for the same thing, the updating of the view model might get complex, instead deliver data by aggregation to the views.

 ### The Application View